CEOXeon/School-Cheater/README.md

 # School-Cheater
-Just a repo to cheat better on school exam with friends in computer science.
+Just a repo to cheat better on school exams with friends in computer science.

+When you are not one of my friends just leave.